awsdocs/amazon-s3-userguide/doc_source/S3LensCLIExamples.md

            }
         }
      },
-     "Exclude": {//Replace with include if you prefer to include regions.
+     "Exclude": { //Replace with include if you prefer to include regions.
         "Regions": [
            "eu-west-1"
         ],
-        "Buckets": [/This attribute is not supported for  Organizations-level configurations.
+        "Buckets": [ //This attribute is not supported for  Organizations-level configurations.
            "arn:aws:s3:::source_bucket1"
         ]
      },
-     "IsEnabled": true,//Whether the configuration is enabled
-     "DataExport": {//Details about the metrics export
+     "IsEnabled": true, //Whether the configuration is enabled "DataExport": { //Details about the metrics export "S3BucketDestination": {
-        "S3BucketDestination": {
            "OutputSchemaVersion": "V_1",
-           "Format": "CSV",//You can add "Parquet" if you prefer.
+           "Format": "CSV", //You can add "Parquet" if you prefer.
            "AccountId": "ExampleAWSAccountNo8",
-           "Arn": "arn:aws:s3:::destination-bucket-name",
+           "Arn": "arn:aws:s3:::destination-bucket-name", // The destination bucket for your metrics export must be in the same Region as your S3 Storage Lens configuration.
            "Prefix": "prefix-for-your-export-destination",
            "Encryption": {
               "SSES3": {}